Meds & Food For Kids logo

 Agricultural Development

-Stronger food systems build stronger communities.
+Strong food systems build strong communities.

 Investing in local agricultural inputs in developing countries strengthens food systems, and reduces hunger and malnutrition.